Students are recruited to either:

-Step 2: Our target is to provide a response to your application as soon as possible, normally within 4 weeks, as to whether you are invited to the next stage of the application procedure (Where response times are stated here, they correspond to during University of Warwick term time, these may be longer outside term time due to staff availability.)
+Step 2: Our target is to provide a response to your application as soon as possible, normally within 4 weeks, as to whether your application is progressing to the next stage of the application process.
+(Where response times are stated here, they correspond to the University of Warwick's term dates.
+Response times may be longer outside of term time due to staff availability).

-Step 3: The next stage of the application procedure is an online interview of approximately 30 minutes duration with the CDT Director or MSc Director and another member of Warwick academic staff associated with the project.
+Step 3: The next stage of the application process is an online interview of approximately 30 minutes duration with the CDT Director or MSc Director and another member of academic staff associated with the project.
 The timing of this online interview may vary for the different advertised positions (as a function of the applications received).
-In any case, the invitation to a skype interview will be within 4 weeks of the next application deadline [January 31st / March 31st / May 31st / July 15th / September 1st].
+In any case, the invitation to a skype interview will be within 4 weeks of the next application deadline [January 31 / March 31 / May 31 / July 15 / August 15, September 1].
 You are encouraged to apply early since popular projects may be allocated before the close of the application window.